airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_commonmark.md

 ### Use the Concepts

--   Go back through each program in this book and try to make optimizations according to the procedures outlined in this chapter
+-   Go back through each program in this book and try to make optimizations according to the procedures outlined in this chapter.

 -   Pick a program from the previous exercise and try to calculate the performance impact on your code under specific inputs.[51]